 Undergraduate Degree: Mars Hill University - Bachelors, Education K-12 ESL, Spanish minor

-The joys of life are traveling and living abroad, salsa and hip hop dancing, drinking coffee, cooking new dishes, swimming in the ocean
+The joys of life are traveling and living abroad, salsa dancing, drinking coffee, cooking new dishes, swimming in the ocean

 Q & A